 Underage Sexual Activity

-Interventions should be aimed at protection of vulnerable children and the provision of information and contraception (where appropriate) for other young people.
+Interventions from practitioners should be aimed at identifying and protecting vulnerable children who are experiencing abuse and providing information on healthy, consensual relationships and contraception (where appropriate) for other young people.

 Children under the age of 13 are legally deemed incapable of consenting to sexual activity and therefore all incidences of sexual behaviour involving children under 13 should be considered as a potential criminal or child protection matter.